xealot/counter/Readme.md

 If you no longer wish to track a metric, stop the server, delete its datafile in the data directory, then restart the server.

+## Installing systemd service so it starts on boot

+Assuming you install counter to /opt/counter on Ubuntu, you can download the counter.example.service and run the following:

+    sudo mv counter.example.service /lib/systemd/system/counter.service
+    sudo systemctl start counter